A range of activities for kids, teens, friends and even grandparents!

-Although we all had one basic introductory video to master the apps and understanding the value of a storyboard, our participants were terribly excited to move on to their interests, like in the screenshots below.
+Although we all had one basic introductory video to master the apps and understanding the value of a storyboard, our participants were terribly excited to move on to their interest.

 It didn’t end there.
 One discovered she loves writing and along with her video, she wrote a colorful journal, learned how to use another application and even translated some of her articles.

 Inspiration and media literacy

 Our eager participants worked on narrative texts and their voice-overs in English, engaging ways to practice speaking, pronunciation and writing.
 We even went over French spelling and conjugation as the writers decided to translate some of the content they liked best!

 She doesn’t realize the future value of the skills she is developing!
 We were so impressed by her work – it’s hard to believe how much she produced in one week!C’s dad